 - Comprehensive plans for assemblies and daily reflection support children’s wider development.
 Children have opportunities to reflect on a ‘thought of the week’.

 - Stanhope is working towards the recognition that it is working towards becoming a rights respecting school.
-We expect to have this recognition by the end of March 2015.
 Children and staff are encouraged weekly to think about and reflect on a different article under the United Nations Convention on the Rights of the Child.
 A committee of key members has been formulated to drive forward this area.

 - Stanhope has a Clinical Psychologist who works one day per week who supports key children and helps us as an organisation to improve our inclusive practices and implement our ethos, vision and values.
 Children experiencing key challenges in their lives have one-to-one counselling through Place2Be and on two days per week children who are experiencing friendship issue can talk these through with a trained counsellor at Place2Talk

 - Stanhope was the first Primary School in Ealing to have trained Cyber Mentors who can support children who are worried about playground friends.
 We are in the process of formulating an E-safety committee which includes a Governor.